By Andrew Cameron and Graham Williamson

 IAM Architecture Overview

 IAM professionals must have a vision for the IAM environment that satisfies corporate requirements.
 Each IAM project must build towards the desired target state.
-An architectural approach will enable the IAM professional to plan, design, and deploy IAM solutions that are both coordinated and integrated; and combine to form a comprehensive IAM environment that meets both current and projected needs of corporate stakeholders.
+An architectural approach will enable the IAM professional to plan, design, and deploy IAM solutions that are both coordinated and integrated; and combine to form a comprehensive IAM environment that meets corporate stakeholders' current and projected needs.

 It is the task of an IAM practitioner to ensure that, wherever and whenever identity information is used within an enterprise, the information is collected and used in a properly designed environment that ensures efficiency, protects privacy, and safeguards integrity.
 Applying an architectural approach, i.e., developing project requirements within a structured framework, will significantly raise the likelihood that an IAM project will be completed consistently and comprehensively with a controlled impact on stakeholders.